czosel/code-ballet/README.rst

 * Write a nice, easy to understand solution

-* While being a pythonic-functional as possible
+* While being as pythonic-functional as possible

 * After entry deadline it is important to discuss all the entries